Showing 1–12 of 17 results

-Bone Augmentation in Oral Implantology is a must-read for every implantologist, oral and maxillofacial surgeon, and anyone with an interest in dental surgery.
+Bone and Soft Tissue Augmentation in Implantology is a must-read for every implantologist, oral and maxillofacial surgeon, and any dentist interested in surgery.

 Louise, Francis / Dragan, Oana